arczi21/nationality-prediction/README.md

 #### **Key observations**

-- BERT achieves best overall performance with **0.715** F1 score and **71.5%** accuracy.
+- ByT5 demonstrated the best overall performance across all metrics.
-- GRU shows competitive performance despite simpler architecture and lack of pre-training.
+- Despite their simpler architectures and lack of pretraining, RNN-based models like GRU showed competitive performance.
-- GRU slightly outperformed LSTM in both precision and recall, validating its effectiveness as a lightweight alternative for sequence-based tasks.
+- RNNs were faster to train and easier to tune with limited computational resources, thanks to their lightweight architecture.
+This makes them attractive for scenarios where computational efficiency is a priority.
+- BERT adapted remarkably well to the name classification task, despite being pretrained on general text, which highlights its versatility.

 #### Confusion matrices